MousaviLaleh/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
 A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election.
+Since we are asked to automate the whole audit process in order to use for senatorial and local elections, we will use Python for this project.<br/>

 ## Purpose
 We are tasked with reporting the :